Skip to content

 We can observe that in the morning and evening, the beam acceptance is much lower for tracking systems, falling to null when the mutual shadings (or backtracking) begin.

-In our case and for a clear day in June, the beam fraction on ground is 44% with tracking, and 60% with sheds systems.
+In our case and for a clear day in June, the beam fraction on ground is 44% with tracking, and 60% with fixed tilt systems.

 BF_BeamCompare